EttyDaniel/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+- Remember that in order to view, add and edit urls you will have to login or register first.